Nuwa-genomics/Nuwa/README.md

 ```
 The app can then be accessed on http://IP_ADDRESS_OF_COMPUTER in your phone's browser.

-The host's filesysystem will not be accessible to others however PLEASE BE AWARE THIS WILL ALLOW ANYONE IN YOUR LOCAL NETWORK TO ACCESS THE WEB SERVER AND HENCE YOUR COMPUTER'S RESOUCES, DOCKER ENVIRONMENT..
-ETC.
+**⚠️ PLEASE BE AWARE THIS WILL ALLOW ANYONE IN YOUR LOCAL NETWORK TO ACCESS THE WEB SERVER AND HENCE YOUR COMPUTER'S RESOUCES, DOCKER ENVIRONMENT..
+ETC.**

+The host's filesysystem will not be accessible to others.

 ## Running Tests